 For standard pins and video pins, titles, and descriptions are also key to helping surface your content across Pinterest.
 Ensure that your content is concise, it’s relevant and we recommend pin descriptions that are about one to two sentences.

 Don’t forget about your boards!
-Boards help you organize your content and it gives it a broader context and purpose.
-Board names, descriptions categories, all of those elements impact how your content shows up on Pinterest search results.
+Boards help you organize your content and give it a broader context and purpose.
+Board names, descriptions categories, all of those elements can impact how your content shows up on Pinterest search results.

-How to Measure Success
+4. Measure Your Success

 Comments and tries are also really helpful and great to monitor.
 This is where Pinners may give feedback.
 They may ask questions or they may upload a photo of how they’ve actually tried to create your idea.

-We also have Pinterest analytics.
-This is helpful because you can see which pins people like as well as what they save from your other channels.
-So you can actually view not only pins that you publish, but also pins that other people are publishing that links to any of your claimed accounts.
+Pinterest analytics is helpful because you can see which pins people like as well as what they save from your other channels.
+You can view not only pins that you publish but also pins that other people are publishing that link to any of your claimed accounts.

-Lastly, we have our trends tool, and I love this, and encourage you all to check it out.
-You can get to this page by going to trends.pinterest.com or you can also now access it directly through your business manager on Pinterest, but essentially it’s a self-service tool for any creator or business to plan.
+Lastly, there’s the trends tool which you can access directly through your business manager on Pinterest.
+It’s a self-service tool for any creator or business to plan.
 It helps you make a Pinterest strategy by exploring the top Pin, the top trending terms on Pinterest, and understanding the seasonality behind them.

 - Monthly Viewers: These are the viewers attached to your profile.
-And again, this is really interesting because it’s based on your content, and it’s a bit different than just looking at your follower counts, which are people who are only opting into your content, monthly viewers include all of your distribution.
+And again, this is really interesting because it’s based on your content, and it’s a bit different than just looking at your follower counts, which are people who are only opting into your content, monthly viewers include all of your distribution

 - Impressions: This is how many times your Pin was seen on Pinterest

-- Close-ups: This tells you how many people are considering doing more with your idea by tapping your Pin to take a closer look.
+- Close-ups: This tells you how many people are considering doing more with your idea by tapping your Pin to take a closer look

-- Link clicks: The total number of times people have clocked on your Pin to a destination.
+- Link clicks: The total number of times people have clocked on your Pin to a destination

-- Saves: How many times they’re saving your pins.
+- Saves: How many times they’re saving your pins

 - Save to these boards: This shows the most recent boards that your pin has been saved to.
-And this is only available for people who have created public boards that they’re saving pins to.
+And this is only available for people who have created public boards that they’re saving pins to